miladfarca/blog-posts/1-changing-the-content-of-executable-binaries.md

 Note that `endianness` is not a concern here as we are only changing a single byte.
 We will talk about this in more detail in a future post.

-Now we are going to reuse `xxd` to convert this hexdump back into binary, we will need to ue the `-r` flag for reverse operation.
+Now we are going to reuse `xxd` to convert this hexdump back into binary, we will need to use the `-r` flag for reverse operation.
 ```bash
 # xxd -r print.hex > ./print_changed
 ```